sergzador/antipodes_v2.1/README.md

  3. in Terminal execute: ```docker-compose up --build```.
 This will build and deploy two containers: db and etl
  4. once build is completed, connect to Jupyter Lab by openning in browser ```localhost:8888```
  5. in Jupter Lab, open ```End-to-end-Execution-Demo.ipynb``` file and Run All Cells.
 This will export data from a web page and write it to DB

+ # To see the evidence of succesfull run:
+ 1. download End-to-end-Execution-Demo.html and open in browser